 Seven days later they faced Pakistan in a crunch home tie.
 They knew that a win was imperative given that their rivals for first place, Kuwait already had four points on the board.
 This was at a time when only two points were awarded for a win.
 They were at the races from the off, securing in the first minute on their way to a comfortable 5-0 victory.
 These goals would prove to be vital to qualification from the first group stage.

-After Kuwait’s 2-0 home victory over Pakistan on January 27, Zagallo and his players knew that they if they won their next two games, they would qualify for the final round.
-Up first was the tie against early pace setters and rivals for top spot, Kuwait.
+After Kuwait’s 2-0 home victory over Pakistan on 27 January, Zagallo and his players knew that they if they won their next two games, they would qualify for the final round.
+Up first was the tie against early pacesetters and rivals for top spot, Kuwait.
 The game was a tense affair with a solitary goal by the man who would go on to get a national record of 161 caps, Adnan Khamees Al Talyani, proving the difference.

 The UAE went into their final group game against Yugoslavia already out of the tournament, with their opponents in search of a win to guarantee second place in the group.
 Early strikes from Safet Sušić and Darko Pančev suggested a heavy defeat was on the cards.
 Again, the Emiratis refused to throw in the towel and midfielder Ali Thani timed his run to perfection to net a powerful header after 22 minutes.
 A third Yugoslav goal at the start of the second half effectively ended the game as a contest, with the final score 4-1.
 The Emiratis finished bottom of Group D with no points and a goal difference of -9.

-That said, with a favourable first group stage including Saudi Arabia, Palestine, Timor-Leste and Malaysia coinciding with their most talented squad in several years, there is optimism that this small nation can once again dine at world football’s top table.
+However, there remains optimism that this small nation can once again dine at world football’s top table.